sherpalhakpa/Go-Hunter_Power-processor/README.md

 # Go-Hunter_Power-processor

-This program written in Go takes a program written in Hunter – Power (Language grammer: https://drive.google.com/file/d/1lXhzJVH70KI92RnhjtiwogLTwe18HOS1/view?usp=sharing), and outputs the tokens and lexemes into a new file.
+This program written in Go takes a program written in Hunter–Power (Grammer:https://drive.google.com/file/d/1lXhzJVH70KI92RnhjtiwogLTwe18HOS1/view?usp=sharing), and outputs the tokens and lexemes into a new file.
 ---------------------------------------------------------------------
 The program  runs like this:
 ---------------------------------------------------------------------